monome/docs/docs/modular/whitewhale/index.md

 In addition to the above *per step* modifications all of the transpose and randomize functions can be applied to the entire CV Curve, using the *meta* key.

-- Hold *meta* while adjusting tranpose to shift all 16 steps.
+- Hold *meta* while adjusting transpose to shift all 16 steps.

 The entire CV Curve can be randomized to spur your creativity: